xhesikam/xhesikam/README.md

 ## Hi there 👋

-I’m Xhes—a backend developer passionate about data science and artificial intelligence.
+I’m Xhes, a backend developer passionate about data science and artificial intelligence.

 My coding skills: